Lynn Matheny

 BIO

-Dr. Matheny currently serves as Deputy Head of Interpretation at the National Gallery of Art, leading a team of educators to shape interpretation of both the permanent collection and temporary exhibitions.
-She previously served as Deputy Head and Associate Curator of Exhibition Programs at the museum, a role in which she created interpretive materials for a wide range of modern and contemporary art exhibitions such as Gordon Parks: The New Tide, Early Work 1940-1950; Sally Mann: A Thousand Crossings; Los Angeles to New York: Dwan Gallery, 1959-1971; Dada; The Art of Romare Bearden; and Toulouse-Lautrec and Montmartre.
+Dr. Matheny currently serves as Deputy Head of Interpretation and Curator of Special Projects at the National Gallery of Art.
+Most recently, she has served as the museum's coordinating curator for Elizabeth Catlett: A Black Revolutionary Artist and The Stars We Do Not See: Australian Indigenous Art.
+She has led the interpretation of dozens of modern and contemporary art exhibitions, including Dorothea Lange: Seeing People, Philip Guston Now, Afro-Atlantic Histories, Sally Mann: A Thousand Crossings; Los Angeles to New York: Dwan Gallery, 1959-1971; Dada; The Art of Romare Bearden; and Toulouse-Lautrec and Montmartre.
 Dr. Matheny began her career as an undergraduate summer intern in the prints and drawings department at the Corcoran Gallery of Art and finds her return to the classrooms of the Corcoran especially rewarding.

 RESEARCH